 Manchester Gamechangers project run by Tandem Theatre over all 10 Manchester districts explored the Suffragists, women’s rights and the power of peaceful protest.
 I worked with the Manchester group over a series of craft based activities including creating their own protest banner.

-Last summer I worked with the teen panel at Beacon Counselling to create a series of banners representing the 5 Ways to Wellbeing to adorn the staircase at their Stockport base.
+One summer I worked with the teen panel at Beacon Counselling to create a series of banners representing the 5 Ways to Wellbeing to adorn the staircase at their Stockport base.

 These stretched over several sessions but small banners can be made in a single session like the Easter banners made by adults with learning disabilities at The Holiday Project in Warrington.